-The complete dataset, the technical details of which are described in Scherbaum et al. (2018) and Scherbaum et al. (2019), has been made publicly available at two websites5.
-In addition to the systematic collection of recordings from Upper Svaneti, it also contains recordings of two ensembles from Guria, a small collection of recordings of singers from Racha, and a set of recordings of a Tbilisi based ensemble.
+The complete dataset, the technical details of which are described in Scherbaum et al. (2018) and Scherbaum et al. (2019), has been made publicly available on two websites2.
+In addition to the systematic collection of recordings from Upper Svaneti, it contains recordings of two ensembles from Guria, a small collection of recordings of singers from Racha, and a set of recordings of a Tbilisi-based ensemble.